Graph immersions with parallel cubic form: Immersions and Jordan algebras

 \subsection{Immersions defined by Jordan algebras}

-In this subsection we consider the opposite direction and show that a metrised real Jordan algebra $(J,\gamma)$ defines an invariant involutive distribution $\Delta$ on the product ${\cal D} = {\cal Y} \times \mathbb R$, such that the integral hypersurfaces of $\Delta$ are locally graph immersions with parallel cubic form.
+In this subsection we consider the opposite direction and show that every metrised real Jordan algebra $(J,\gamma)$ defines a vertically translationally invariant involutive distribution $\Delta$ on the product ${\cal D} = {\cal Y} \times \mathbb R$, such that the integral hypersurfaces of $\Delta$ are graph immersions with parallel cubic form.
 Here $-{\cal Y}$ is the connected component of zero in the set of quasi-regular elements of $J$, as defined in Section \ref{sec_Jordan}.

+The distribution $\Delta$ shall be defined by the tangent spaces to the orbits of a group acting on ${\cal D}$.
+For every $w \in J$, define the affine-linear vector field